-You are to write a program which will help the registrar schedule final exams so that no student has two exams at the same time.
+This week, you will write a program to schedule final exams for the registrar so that no student has two exams at the same time.
 The goals of this lab are to:

 - Gain experience using basic graph building and traversal operations. - Develop a fairly sophisticated algorithm requiring several coordinated data structures.